Who Wrote the Book of Love?

 The most significant piece of contending with yourself is the capacity to set your own qualities and measurements.
 You pick the objectives that fit you best, and what you truly need to contend on — and what you don't.

 What's more, definitely, at times you lose.
 You may do more awful than you did previously.
-Every so often, it's simply enough not to make a stride in reverse.
-Also, others, when you wouldn't dare hoping anymore, bound forward.
+Every so often, it's simple enough not to make a stride in reverse.
+Also, others, when you wouldn't dare to hope anymore, bound forward.